semgrep/semgrep-docs/docs/experiments/taint-propagators.md

 A taint propagator rules necessitate:
 - Any arbitrary pattern that must bind two metavariables of your choice.
-- The `from` and `to` metavariables are required. `from` indicates where the tainted source must to pass “through” to propagate the taint. `to` specified what additional object or structure is tainted as a result.
+- The `from` and `to` metavariables.
+The `from` indicates the starting variable from which the tainted source passes through to propagate the taint.
+The `to` specifies what additional object or structure is tainted as a result.